-Participating in tours with gallery guides is a great way for students to expand skills in teamwork and communication, share points of view, and understand the creative processes in visual arts practices.
+We offer services for all interested groups.
+School groups participating in tours with gallery guides is a great way for students to expand skills in teamwork and communication, share points of view, and understand the creative processes in visual arts practices.

 We'll even help your teachers plan visits to meet a specific theme or curriculum outcome, or your group can self-guide at no cost.